Samsung/Tizen.CircularUI/doc/guide/Check.md

 ![check](data/check.png)

 ## Create Check
 You can easily add `Check` control with C# or XAML file.
-Tizen wearable device support 3 style of `DisplayStyle` (`Default`, `Onoff`, `Small`).
+Tizen wearable device support 3 styles of `DisplayStyle` (`Default`, `Onoff`, `Small`).
-Each shape of DisplayStyle depends on the device model. you can set default value of check with `IsToggled` property. `True` value set Check selected. `False` value set Check unselected.
-If user toggle check. `Toggled` event will be occurred.
+Each shape of DisplayStyle depends on the device model. you can set the default value of check with `IsToggled` property. `True` value set Check selected. `False` value set Check unselected.
+If user toggle check. `Toggled` event will have occurred.
 You must add code for handling `Toggled` event.

 For more information .
 Please refer to below links